 For bank accounts under BankConnect, the account number must be ten digits - you should prefix it with 0 if there are fewer than ten digits in the bank account number.

 Make sure the cash receipt journal has been set up with Payment Management.

 Verify that there are files available for import at the bank.

 Look into the data imported from the bank on the page Bank Export Data:

-- CREMUL files always consist of a header line and a number of payment lines.
+CREMUL files always consist of a header line and several payment lines.
 If the bank cannot be identified during import, the header is created without corresponding payment lines, and the import of the payment lines will be blocked.
-The solution for this issue is to select the header line in the Bank Export Data, and choose the Remove Imported To Company action in the action bar.
+The solution for this issue is to select the header line in the Bank Export Data and choose the Remove Imported To Company action in the action bar.
 Investigate if the bank account information in the file matches the bank account information in Business Central, and try to import the file again.